Professor Catherine Bachleda

 Chief Financial & Operations Officer

 Paul is the Chief Financial and Operations Officer of the University of Gibraltar.
-He is a Fellow of the Association of Chartered Certified Accountants since 1991 and has served for several years on the Training Committee of the Gibraltar Society of Chartered Accountants and Certified Accountancy Bodies, the predecessor body of the Gibraltar Society of Accountants.
+He is a Fellow of the Association of Chartered Certified Accountants since 1991 and has served for several years on the Training Committee of the Gibraltar Society of Chartered and Certified Accountancy Bodies, the predecessor body of the Gibraltar Society of Accountants.
 Paul started his career in audit and accounting, and then went on to gain extensive trust administration and company management experience in Guernsey and in Gibraltar, mainly within a Big 4 accounting firm environment.
 Paul was involved with the provision of tax consultancy, company administration and restructuring services to international corporate clients, personal tax advice to high-net-worth individuals and providing advice on the establishment and maintenance of trust structures.
 In his spare time Paul enjoys going for long walks, sometimes accompanied by his two children.
 He is also an avid reader of political, social and natural history, and the occasional novel.

 Mr Christian Celecia